to place it on page-->

 Here's a quick List to get you started (PDF)

-Dogs need bowls that can be easily washed and sanitized.
-Bowls made from stainless steel or ceramic make the best choice for food and water.
+Dogs need bowls that are easy to wash and sanitize.
+Stainless steel or ceramic bowls are the best choice for food and water.
 You can get very classy when picking out bowls for your new puppy.

 Many people with small breed dogs prefer to use dog water bottles rather than bowls.
 Water bottles such as those sold for use with rabbits or guinea pigs work very well.

-Dogs need a food that is appropriate for their size and developmental stage.
-But more importantly, they need a high quality food that will provide all the ingredients needed for growth and maintenance.
+Dogs need food appropriate to their size and developmental stage.
+But more importantly, they need a high-quality diet that provides all the nutrients required for growth and maintenance.

-Since Shih Tzu dogs do not eat a large quantity of food, many owners prefer to find the highest quality food that their budget will allow.
+Since Shih Tzu dogs do not eat large quantities of food, many owners prefer to find the highest-quality food their budget allows.

-Puppy foods are designed to provide adequate nutrition for the rapid growth phase without overdoing it on the calorie count.
+Puppy foods are designed to provide adequate nutrition during the rapid growth phase without overdoing the calorie count.

-It is important to continue to feed your dog or puppy the same food that they have been eating, gradually replacing their diet with the food of your choice.
+It is essential to continue feeding your dog or puppy the same food they have been eating, gradually replacing it with the food of your choice.
+Here are some links to additional information on dog food.

 Know the Nutritional Needs of Your Tzu